 The moment you receive a letter from the Florida Department of Highway Safety and Motor Vehicles stating that your driving privileges have been suspended or revoked, you should avoid driving until speaking with an attorney.

-At The Law Office of Gabriel & Gabriel, we’ve helped thousands of drivers in West Palm Beach and surrounding areas keep their driver’s licenses.
-Our goal is to help you obtain a favorable decision from the DMV and maintain a clean record.
+At The Law Office of Gabriel & Gabriel, Brian Gabriel has helped thousands of drivers in West Palm Beach and surrounding areas keep their driver’s licenses.
+Brian’s goal is to help you obtain a favorable decision from the DMV and maintain a clean record.
 Find out how we can help you by calling 561-622-5575 for a free consultation or complete our contact form.
 Brian Gabriel is a recognized Top 100 Lawyer with the National Trial Lawyers.